freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/running-vpe.md

 > [!TIP]
 > A quick way to fix the game camera is to align it with the scene view camera.
 To do that, select the camera in the hierarchy, then click on the *GameObject* menu and select *Align with view*.

 One last thing we need to do before playing is enable version 2 of the [Hybrid Renderer](https://docs.unity3d.com/Packages/com.unity.rendering.hybrid@0.10/manual/index.html) we're using.
-Go to *Edit -> Project Settings*, select *Player* on the left, scroll down a bit on the right and add `ENABLE_HYBRID_RENDERER_V2` under *Script Define Symbols*.
+Go to *Edit -> Project Settings*, select *Player* on the left, open the *Other Settings* tab, scroll down a bit on the right and add `ENABLE_HYBRID_RENDERER_V2` under *Script Define Symbols*.

 ![Enable hybrid renderer](unity-settings-hybridv2.png)